Skip to main content

 Lipidomics Shared Resource

 The Lipidomics Shared Resource (LSR) at MUSC Hollings Cancer Center represents expertise specializing in sphingolipid biology, providing services to MUSC and institutions and industries throughout the world.
-The Lipidomics Shared Resource is composed of analytical and synthesis units that build on the unique expertise of key personnel in sphingolipid chemistry, analysis, and biology providing intellectual and physical resources to enhance the understanding of bioactive sphingolipids and lipids in signal transduction and cell regulation.
+The Lipidomics Shared Resource is composed of analytical and synthesis units that build on the unique expertise of key personnel in sphingolipid chemistry, analysis, and biology and provides intellectual and physical resources to enhance the understanding of bioactive sphingolipids and lipids in signal transduction and cell regulation.

 Staff